Luis Fernando Camacho: Early life and education

 Luis Fernando Camacho was born on 15 February 1979 in Santa Cruz de la Sierra.
 On his father's side, Camacho is of colla (Paceño) origin and descent.
 According to Eric Soria—who completed a genealogy of the family in the mid-2010s—Camacho is likely the great-great-grandson of Eliodoro Camacho, a famed veteran of the War of the Pacific who participated actively in Bolivian politics throughout the nineteenth century.
 Further down the tree, Camacho's great-grandfather was José Félix Camacho, who served as prefect and senator for Santa Cruz in the early 1900s.
 The line then continues down through José Camacho Cuéllar before reaching José Luis Camacho Parada, Luis Fernando's father.

 Camacho studied law at the Private University of Santa Cruz (UPSA), graduating with a diploma in international commercial contracts and a master's degree in corporate law.
 He completed a second master's in finance and tax law at the University of Barcelona, Spain.
 Returning to Bolivia, Camacho worked as a professor at the UPSA, teaching courses on corporate law from 2005 to 2017 and finance and tax law from 2006 to 2015.
 He also spent shorter yearlong stints as a professor of commercial law from 2006 to 2007 and economic law from 2007 to 2008, also at the UPSA.

 Business career

 Camacho was legal adviser and shareholder of Bolivian insurance holding Nacional Seguros from 2009 to 2015.
 Both families of Camacho and fellow businessman and politician Branko Marinkovic have shares in Nacional Seguros holding and its subsidiaries.

-Camacho also owns Corporación Jurídica, a sole-proprietorship local law firm whose tax address appears in ICIJ Panama Papers leak lists.
+Camacho also owns Corporación Jurídica, a sole-proprietorship local law firm whose tax address appears in ICIJ's Panama Papers leak lists.

 Political career

-In 2002, Camacho joined the centrist Revolutionary Nationalist Movement of Santa Cruz de la Sierra.
 He served as the vice-president of far-right activism organization Santa Cruz Youth Union from 2002 to 2004.

 Camacho was inactive between 2004 and 2013, when he became the second vice-president of Provincial Civic Committees of the Cruceñidad, a post he held until 2015.

 In February 2019, Camacho was elected President of the Civic Committee of Santa Cruz for the 2019-2021 with 234 votes, replacing former president Fernando Cuéllar Núnez.